On a construction of some homology $d$-manifolds: Abstract

 \section{Abstract}

-The $g$-vector of a simplicial complex contains a lot of informations about the combinatorial and topological structure of that complex.
-So far several classification results on the structure of normal pseudomanifolds and homology manifolds have been given with respect to the value $g_2$.
-It is known that for $g_2=0$, all the normal pseudomanifolds of dimension at least three are stacked spheres.
-In case of $g_2=1$ and $2$, all the prime homology manifolds are the polytopal spheres and are obtained by some sort of retriangulations or join operation from the previous one.
-In this article we have given a combinatorial characterization of the homology $d$-manifolds with $g_2=3$, $d\geq 3$ which are obtained by the operations like join, some retriangulations and connected sum.
-Further, we have given a structural result on some prime normal $d$-pseudomanifolds with $g_2=3$.
-Our results together with \cite{BasakSwartz} classifies (combinatorially) all the normal $3$-pseudomanifolds with $g_2=3$.
+The $g$-vector of a simplicial complex contains a lot of information about the combinatorial and topological structure of that complex.
+Several classification results regarding the structure of normal pseudomanifolds and homology manifolds have been established concerning the value of $g_2$.
+It is known that when $g_2=0$, all normal pseudomanifolds of dimensions at least three are stacked spheres.
+In the cases of $g_2=1$ and $2$, all homology manifolds are polytopal spheres and can be obtained through retriangulation or join operations from the previous ones.
+In this article, we provide a combinatorial characterization of the homology $d$-manifolds, where $d\geq 3$ and $g_2=3$.
+These are spheres and can be obtained through operations such as joins, some retriangulations, and connected sums from spheres with $g_2\leq 2$.
+Furthermore, we have presented a structural result on prime normal $d$-pseudomanifolds with $g_2=3$.